jhannah/jays.net/weeds_escalation.md

 ## Season 6

-E1: The family flees.
+E1: The family flees on a roadtrip north.

 E4: Esteban's goons are going to kill Doug.
-They shoot a homeless guy accidentally.
+They shoot (kill) a homeless guy accidentally.
 Doug is spared by a phone call.

 E5: The goons catch up with Nancy and the family, capture Shane.